MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 #### Automated auditing processes

-Audit data that's needed on a recurring basis can be extracted and processed on a regular schedule.
-It's known as an _automated process_, and sometimes it's referred to as an _unattended process_.
+Audit data that's needed on a recurring basis should be automated.
+It's extracted and processed on a regular schedule, and it's known as an _automated process_.
+Sometimes it's referred to as an _unattended process_.

 The goals of an automated process are to reduce manual effort, reduce risk of error, increase consistency, and eliminate the dependency on an individual user to run it.

 Automated auditing is best suited to: